Kunguma Poovum Konjum Puravum: Critical reception

+Critical reception was generally negative and mixed.
 Chennai Online wrote, "There is no denying the fact that debutant director Rajmohan has genuinely attempted to make a love story with realistic developments and well etched characters.
 He has made a film, which appeals in parts basically because of his honest approach toward the subject.
 The movie however, fails to impress as a whole, as the movie resembles many old films by Bharathiraja and many other films set in rural backdrop".
 Malathi Rangarajan of The Hindu wrote, "By taking up a serious theme this time, with a new director and an unknown cast, producer Charan seems to say that the trick lies in selecting a strong story with a well-chalked out screenplay.
 Directing so many debut-making faces couldn't have been easy for writer-director Rajamohan, a first timer himself.
-He turns the challenge into an advantage because the fresh casting enhances the realism of 'KPKP' — it is as though you are in Muttam and the nearby areas watching a true-to-life tale unfold…".
+He turns the challenge into an advantage because the fresh casting enhances the realism of 'KPKP' — it is as though you are in Muttam and the nearby areas watching a true-to-life tale unfold...".
 Sify wrote, "Rajamohan, the writer and director follows the new formula seen in films like Paruthiveeran and Subramaniapuram.
 However something is missing in this film with its non-happening story and pace".